1979 eruption of Sinila crater: Casualties, losses, and human response

 Rescue work was also hampered due to a lack of gas masks.
 Policemen, soldiers and volunteers were killed by the gases due to the absence of enough gas masks.

 A few days after the eruption, the death toll rose to 180.
 Some sources even stated over 800 deaths.
 According to an expert, most people died due to panic after the eruption.
 It was later discovered that 142 people among the casualties died due to the toxic gas when they were fleeing along a trail from the village of Kepucukan towards the Batur village.

 People went to higher ground to flee the lava but were killed by the toxic gas.
 Over 1,000 people were injured, and many people were hospitalized.

 The toxic gas not only killed people.
 There was a 4-meter-wide, 40 centimeters thick gas sheet seen discharging from the Sigludug vent.
 The vegetation around which had already suffered damage from the eruption also showed signs of chemical destruction where the gas flowed.
 The chemical destruction of the gas sheet in a small valley resulted in dead birds and rodents lying on the valley bottom.

 The Indonesian government ordered that an area of 3 km around the mountain be evacuated, affecting around 17,000 people.
 President Suharto stated that around 6,000 people have evacuated by February 22nd.
 Evacuation efforts were hampered due to lava severing main roads, restricting access to the area.

-The Sinila crater and the whole Dieng Volcanic complex is kept being watched and monitored.
-Most recent report indicated that 2023, the carbon dioxide emissions have decreased and the alert level for the Dieng Volcanic Complex has been lowered to 1 (on a scale of 1-4).
+The Sinila crater and the whole Dieng Volcanic complex is being watched and monitored.
+Reports in 2023 indicated that the carbon dioxide emissions have decreased and the alert level for the Dieng Volcanic Complex has been lowered to 1 (on a scale of 1-4).
 Though the public was still warned to stay at least 500 meters away from several craters in the volcanic complex, including the Sileri Crater and the Timbang Crater.
 It is also told to take caution when digging the ground around the area which may result in gasses being released from the soil.